 Mechanical Engineering Colleges, Schools and Universities in the U.S.

 Mechanical engineering is the branch of engineering concerned with how energy is converted into motion.
-Mechanical engineers' duties include designing, testing and manufacturing systems or devices that alter, transform or utilize energy.
-When choosing a mechanical engineering school, students are commonly concerned with the types of degree programs offered, available specializations and the opportunity to conduct research.
+Mechanical engineering programs train students to design, test and manufacture systems or devices that alter, transform or utilize energy.

 How to Select a Mechanical Engineering School

 While mechanical engineering is already a specialization within the wider engineering field, it has its own specialization areas so students may consider their area of interest when choosing a program.
 It is also important for students to evaluate the degree programs a school offers.
 A bachelor's degree in mechanical engineering and appropriate licensure qualifies students for most entry-level positions; an advanced degree is needed if a student wants to pursue advanced research or a post-secondary teaching position.
 Many students, especially those pursuing an advanced degree, also take into account opportunities for original research and a program's faculty.